shashwatdixit10/Portfolio-Website/README.md

 # Portfolio-Website
-This Portfolio Website is designed using only HTML and CSS
+This Portfolio Website is designed only using HTML and CSS.